 We’re all about small ship cruising.
 It’s simply the best way to access remote wilderness.
 So when thinking about traveling in our U.S. National Parks, of course we prefer to experience them by water when we have the choice.

 Not only does cruising get you away from crowds but it also affords more opportunities for wildlife viewing, adds access to farther reaches and brings a naturalist guide along with you the whole way.
-Read on to learn more you can cruise in a National Park!
+Read on to learn more about how you can cruise in a national park!

 Glacier Bay National Park in Alaska is our most popular cruise-a-park destination, and we offer an option for every travel style and budget.
 The park covers over three million acres with open ocean and fjord coastlines spanning most of its perimeter.
 It is famed for its beauty, notably witnessed by John Muir in 1897 and afterwards a long line of distinguished scientists and naturalists.
 Small ships here can best access many of the coves and landings around these hundreds of miles.
 Access is nearly exclusively by ship (unless you flightsee), and we offer many diverse itineraries to explore this national treasure:

-Discover Glacier Country – Choose from two small ships ranging from 36 to 60 guests on this 8-day itinerary that spends 2 days in Glacier Bay National Park. longer than most cruises dedicate to the park.
-On the week of August 25 special programming on this route will celebrate the National Parks Centennial offering commemorative gifts and special park guests.
+Discover Glacier Bay – Choose from two small historic ships ranging from 8 to 12 guests on this 10-day itinerary that spends a full 8 days in Glacier Bay National Park—much longer than most cruises dedicate to the park.

-Northern Passages & Glacier Bay – Cruise between Juneau and Sitka over 8 days aboard one of three small adventure ships, ranging is size from 60 to 76 passengers.
-A full day is spent inside Glacier Bay National Park.
-On the week of August 25 special programming on this route will celebrate the National Parks Centennial offering commemorative gifts and special park guests.
+Northern Passages & Glacier Bay – Cruise between Juneau and Sitka over 8 days aboard one of three small adventure ships, ranging in size from 36 to 84 passengers.
+A day packed with sights is spent inside Glacier Bay National Park.
 In Sitka, you can choose to further explore at the Sitka National Historical Park.

-Inside Passage Sojourn & Glacier Bay & Island Adventure – These two itineraries run by Alaskan owned and operated small ships range from 9 to 10 days aboard 40- to 74-guest vessels.
+Inside Passage Sojourn & Glacier Bay & Island Adventure – These two itineraries, run by Alaskan-owned-and-operated small ships, range from 8 to 9 days aboard 40- to 49-guest vessels.
 Each route offers a full day spent in Glacier Bay National Park, with a special bonus of a Native Huna Tlingit interpretive naturalist coming aboard to reveal the traditional ties to this ancient treasure.
 Each route also embarks or disembarks in the port of Sitka, which allows a visit to the Sitka National Historical Park.

-Exploring Alaska’s Coastal Wilderness – Over 8 days, join guides from Lindblad-National Geographic aboard the 62-guest National Geographic Sea Bird or Sea Lion for the premier Alaska cruise in education and guiding.
-A native Tlingit interpreter also joins during this full day visit in Glacier Bay National Park.
-Join National Geographic’s extended 15-day voyage Treasures of the Inside Passage: Alaska & British Columbia to explore more of the coastline along with Glacier Bay.
+Exploring Alaska’s Coastal Wilderness – Over 8 days, join guides from Lindblad-National Geographic aboard the 100-guest National Geographic Venture or Quest for the premier Alaska cruise in education and guiding.
+A native Tlingit interpreter also joins during a full-day visit in Glacier Bay National Park.
+Join National Geographic’s extended 14- or 15-day voyage Treasures of the Inside Passage: Alaska & British Columbia to explore more of the coastline along with Glacier Bay.

-Wild California Escape – Channel Islands – This 5-day cruise offers a Channel Islands experience that few get with four National Geographic ships with expert guides and guest instructors from Exhale Fitness aboard.
+Wild California Escape – Channel Islands – This 5-day cruise offers a Channel Islands experience that few get, aboard two National Geographic ships with expert guides and guest instructors from Exhale Fitness aboard.